 It is actually a good idea to use a sanitary strainer in any application where contamination could be a problem.
 Even if the end product isn’t a food, pharmaceutical, cosmetic, or other sensitive substance, bacteria and other contaminants can cause short shelf life, fouled equipment, and other problems.
-Therefore, installing a sanitary Y strainer is a good idea in almost all situations.
+Therefore, installing a sanitary Y-strainer is a great fit in almost all situations.

 What Problems Can be Caused by Poor Sanitation?